Skip to content

 Installation

-1. Download the installer from the official website or repository
+1. Download the installer from the official downloads page

 2. Run the installer and follow the instructions